tv2regionerne/statamic-endless/README.md

 # Statamic Endless

-Statamic Endless is a Statamic addon that allows you to create "infinite scroll" elements that automatically load new entries when you get to the end of the list.
+Statamic Endless allows you to create infinite scroll lists that automatically or manually load new entries when you get to the end.

 ## How to Install